 I swear, now that I work from home most of the time, my days all seem to melt together.
 I never know the date, and I’m lucky enough to know the days of the week.
-And just like it creeps up on me every month, it is time again for another round of The Recipe Redux which happens on the 21st of every month.

 Beat the Heat with the Slow Cooker/Instant Pot/Pressure Cooker